carlobaldassi/GaussDCA.jl/README.md

                      is `5`.

-The code will be parallelized if more than one julia worker (as obtained by the `nworkers()` function) is available (by either launching julia with the `-p` option from the command line, or by using the `addprocs` function).
-See the "Additional thechnical notes" section at the end of this document.
+The code will be parallelized if more than one julia worker (as obtained by the `nworkers()` function) is available.
+Multiple workers can be created either by launching julia with the `-p` option from the command line, or by using the `addprocs` function (note that since julia 0.7 you will need to execute `using Distributed` before you can call `addprocs`).
+See also the "Additional thechnical notes" section at the end of this document.

 Examples
 --------